quicwg/base-drafts/draft-ietf-quic-transport.md

 {{on-path-spoofing}}.
 An endpoint MAY skip validation of a peer address if that address has been seen recently.

-An endpoint only changes the address that it sends packets to in response to the highest-numbered non-probing packet.
+An endpoint MUST only change the address that it sends packets to in response to the highest-numbered non-probing packet.
 This ensures that an endpoint does not send packets to an old peer address in the case that it receives reordered packets.